Installing CMSysHelper on a VM

 The CMSysHelper app allows the Course Manager Learning Console to interact with VMs in the lab end user’s Skytap environment.
 It can be installed on Windows or Linux VMs and runs as a service.

-- CMSysHelper must be installed on the target VMs in the lab end user's Skytap environment for system commands in the Manual to work correctly in the Learning Console.
+- CMSysHelper must be installed on the target VMs in the lab end user's Skytap environment for system command Manual shortcuts and lab actions to work correctly in the Learning Console.

 - For more information about creating a Skytap environment configured for the lab end user or preparing a template for lab environments, see Preparing a template.

-- For more information about inserting a command in a Manual, see Inserting a command.
+- For more information about inserting a command shortcut in a Manual, see Inserting a command shortcut.

 - For more information about installing CMHelper on a VM, see Installing CMHelper on a VM.